matswalekr/BBAThesis/README.md

 Due to licensing restrictions, raw WRDS data is not included in the project.
 To reproduce the datasets, run [src/download_data.py](src/download_data.py) and [src/data_cleaning.py](src/data_cleaning.py)

 Raw data is processed in the project to fill missing (primarily non-trading days) market information and remove non-significant or non-active firms.

+In order to create industry portfolios, the SIC aggregation from Fama-French is used.
+Different number of portfolios can be chosen in the [configs](configs/)

+## AI
+Please note that AI (ChatGPT & copilot) has been used to generate Docstrings in the code